Australia’s only professionally accredited forensic science degree

 Course overview

-Deakin’s Bachelor of Forensic Science exposes you to the full scope of modern forensic science, from simulated crime scenes to courtroom presentations.
-With a strong focus on practical training, you’ll graduate with the skills needed to confidently examine, interpret and present forensic evidence.
-You’ll enhance your courtroom skills by building knowledge of the science behind criminal investigations and gain practical experience in our unique crime scene training facility.
+Deakin’s professionally accredited Bachelor of Forensic Science exposes you to the full scope of modern forensic science, from simulated crime scenes to courtroom presentations.
+With a strong focus on practical training, you will graduate with the skills needed to confidently examine, interpret and present forensic evidence.
+Enhance your courtroom skills by building knowledge of the science behind criminal investigations and gain practical experience in our unique crime scene training facility.

-Forensic science at Deakin is a comprehensive and flexible degree.
-You’ll cover a wide range of disciplines including illicit drugs analysis, DNA analysis and more.
+In this comprehensive and flexible degree, you will cover a wide range of disciplines including illicit drugs analysis, DNA analysis and more.
 You can customise your degree to your interests by selecting to specialise in forensic biology or forensic chemistry.
-You’ll then learn how to apply modern forensic analysis in authentic environments like Deakin’s purpose-built training facilities.
+You will then learn how to apply modern forensic analysis in authentic environments like Deakin’s purpose-built training facilities.

 Want to study the only professionally accredited forensic science degree in Australia?

-Alongside extensive practical training, you’ll explore a range of disciplines throughout your course, including:
+Alongside extensive practical training, you will explore a range of disciplines throughout your course, including:

 - toxicology